tdang0218-sudo/firewall-log-analysis/Charts/target-ip.md

 **Analysis**
 ---
 The pfSense destination chart shows the internal IP that was pinged during the external attack.
+There is one IP that